 Because of its position, the weather is warm all year round, varying between 32°C (89°F) in April and May, to 21°C (70°F) in October and November.
 However, higher up in the center of the island, it can get quite cool at night.

-Rains usually fall from late March to early May, with April being the height of the rainy season and again in July to September, with August being the height of the rainy season.
+Rains usually fall from late March to early May and again between July to September.

 For more information on St Helena visit